PrashantCode/Android-Code-Challenge/README.md

 ## Bonus Points
 At Smaato, we do our best to go the extra mile and as such you would receive bonus points if
+* Demonstrate proper usage (e.g. small commits with comments) of version control if you hand in code via github or bitbucket.
 * Let the Library project create the View(s) and Android App display the generated View.
 * Export the Library project as a jar or aapt file.
 * Usage of Unit Testing framework like Robolectric etc.